 Consolidated Operating Income (Loss).
 Operating income (loss) decreased to a loss of \$424.2 million in fiscal year 2017, as compared to income of \$127.1 million in the prior fiscal year, primarily driven by non-cash intangible impairment charges of \$407.1 million and also by decreased sales and gross margin rate.
 As a percentage of net sales, operating margin decreased to (15.2)% in fiscal year 2017 as compared to 4.2% in fiscal year 2016.
 For fiscal year 2017, the positive currency impact on gross margin was offset by the negative currency impact on expenses, resulting in a neutral impact to operating income (loss).
 In fiscal year 2017, we continued to face retail pressure, most significantly in our traditional watch business in all segments.
-Additionally, the gross margin rate was negatively impacted by connected products, due to both lower connected margins as well as additional product valuation charges, and lower retail margins due to increased promotional activity in outlets and the e-commerce channel in all segments.
-Operating expenses increased significantly, primarily due to non-cash impairment charges on our goodwill of \$202.3 million, \$114.3 million and \$42.9 million in the Americas, Europe and Asia segments, respectively, and impairment charges on our trade names of \$47.6 million in corporate.
+Additionally, the gross margin rate was negatively impacted by connected products, due to both lower connected margins as well as additional product valuation charges, and lower retail margins due to increased significantly, primarily due to non-cash impairment charges on our goodwill of \$202.3 million, \$114.3 million and \$42.9 million in the Americas, Europe and Asia segments, respectively, and impairment charges on our trade names of \$47.6 million in corporate.
 Increased restructuring charges were more than offset by savings in our infrastructure, store costs and marketing expenses.